AdobeDocs/app-builder/src/pages/guides/runtime_guides/reference_docs/feeds.md

 # Using Feeds

 Feeds are streams of events.
-The distinction between [triggers](triggersrules.md 'Using Triggers and Rules') and feeds is:
+The difference between [triggers](triggersrules.md 'Using Triggers and Rules') and feeds is:

 * **Triggers** are a way to classify events: each defines a type of event and is fired when that event is received by Runtime.
 Triggers are linked to actions by rules; each rule links a trigger to a single action.
 * **Feeds** are streams of events that are all handled by the same trigger.
 Each feed is controlled by a _feed action_ that manages the stream: creating, deleting, pausing or resuming it as needed.
 In this way, a feed controls the flow of input to a trigger.
 Feed actions use a REST API to interact with external services that produce the events to which triggers are set to respond.